 • Leaders should have an open door policy for all comments, problems, and suggestions.

-• Use communication moments to listen for who needs help, when, and how they need help.
+• Provide on-demand feedback.• Use communication moments to listen for who needs help, when, and how they need help.

 • Ensure employees know the lines and details of their roles and capacities.